SirRicSteel/TheosResearch.org/research/Transcripts/2025-11-20_THEOS_Speed_Ratio_Experiment.md

 **Induction (12):** The Left Engine says recursive self-modeling.
 The Right Engine says adaptive self-modeling.
 Both involve reflection, but the Right adds the element of change based on that reflection.

-**Abduction (4):** The synthesis: Consciousness requires not just seeing yourself think, but *learning from* seeing yourself think.
+**Abduction (4):** The synthesis: recursive refinement requires not just seeing yourself think, but *learning from* seeing yourself think.
 It's the feedback loop that matters—observation leading to adaptation leading to new observation.

 **Deduction (8):** **ANSWER: The most important factor is the feedback loop between self-observation and adaptive change in reasoning.**